-- January 2001 PSC's Consumers Pennsylvania subsidiary received approval from the Pennsylvania Public Utility Commission to provide service to more than 1,200 residents in an area of southern Mahoning Township, Lawrence County, Pennsylvania. - January 2001 PSC's North Carolina subsidiary merged with Hydraulics, Ltd. of Greensboro, a public water utility that serves approximately 16,000 residents in 22 counties surrounding the towns of Greensboro, Hickory, Raleigh and Gastonia. - 3.
+- 1. January 2001 PSC's Consumers Pennsylvania subsidiary received approval from the Pennsylvania Public Utility Commission to provide service to more than 1,200 residents in an area of southern Mahoning Township, Lawrence County, Pennsylvania. - 2.
+January 2001 PSC's North Carolina subsidiary merged with Hydraulics, Ltd. of Greensboro, a public water utility that serves approximately 16,000 residents in 22 counties surrounding the towns of Greensboro, Hickory, Raleigh and Gastonia. - 3.
 January 2001 PSC's Consumers New Jersey subsidiary entered into a one-year professional services contract to operate and maintain the wastewater collection system and pumping station serving the first phase of the Greenwich Chase development that currently serves approximately 450 residents. - 4.
-January 2001 PSC's Consumers Maine subsidiary entered into a one-year management contract with the Port Clyde Water District - 5.
+January 2001 PSC's Consumers Maine subsidiary entered into a one-year management contract with the Port Clyde Water District. - 5.
 January 2001 Hydraulics, Ltd. Purchased the Creekside Water System, in Gastonia, North Carolina, serving approximately 470 residents - 6.
 February 2001 PSC's Consumers Illinois subsidiary purchased the assets of the Walnut Hill Well Association, a small groundwater system serving 40 residents in Vermilion County. - 7.
-March 2001 PSW purchased the water system assets of the Springton Court homeowner community, which serves approximately 100 residents in West Brandywine Township,
+March 2001 PSW purchased the water system assets of the Springton Court homeowner community, which serves approximately 100 residents in West Brandywine Township, Chester County.

-- Chester County. - 8.
-April 2001 PSW acquired the water system assets of the Dresher Woods Condominium community located in Upper Dublin Township, Montgomery County, and serves approximately 400 residents. - 9.
+- 8. April 2001 PSW acquired the water system assets of the Dresher Woods Condominium community located in Upper Dublin Township, Montgomery County, and serves approximately 400 residents. - 9.
 April 2001 PSW's wastewater subsidiary--Little Washington Wastewater Company (LWW), now doing business as Suburban Wastewater Company--purchased the Media Borough wastewater system in Delaware County, Pennsylvania which serves approximately 15,000 residents in Media Borough, and Upper Providence and Middletown Townships - 10.
 May 2001 -Consumers Illinois Water Company (CIWC) purchased the Aroma Park municipal water system, which serves approximately 2,100 residents in Kankakee County (near Chicago) - 11.
 June 2001 PSW purchased the assets of the Geigertown Water Company that serves approximately 250 residents in Robeson and Union Townships, Berks County - 12.
 July 2001 PSW purchased the Icedale-Deer Run water system that serves 300 residents in Berks County, PA. - 13.
 July 2001 Consumers Illinois Water Company acquired the Glendale water system that serves 300 residents in Danville, Illinois. - 14.
 August 2001 PSW received permission from the Pennsylvania Public Utility Commission to serve additional territory in Pocopson Township, Chester County where it will provide water to a retirement home complex, Kendal at Coniston. - 15.
 September 2001-Consumers Pennsylvania Water Company -Roaring Creek Division entered into an operation and management contract with the Schickshinny Lake Property Owner's Association, which serves 350 residents in Union Township, Luzerne County.
-The contract includes an "option-to-buy" clause, on which PSC expects to act. - 16.
+The contract includes an "option-to-buy" clause, which PSC intends to exercise. - 16.
 September 2001-Consumers Pennsylvania Water Company -Roaring Creek Division entered into an operations and management contract with the Wilson Hills Community Association, which serves 250 residents in Palmyra Township, Pike County.
-The contract includes an "option-to-buy" clause, on which PSC expects to act.
+The contract includes an "option-to-buy" clause, which PSC intends to exercise. - 17.
+November 2001 PSW purchased the water system assets of Chalfont Borough in Bucks County, Pennsylvania which serves approximately 8,000 residents in Chalfont Borough as well as New Britain Borough and New Britain Township. - 18.
+November 2001 PSW completed a merger with the Paupack Water Company, which serves approximately 2,150 residents in Palmyra and Blooming Grove townships, in Pike County. - 19.
+November 2001 Consumers Ohio Water Company (Consumers) entered into an operations agreement with the Muskingum Water Conservancy District (MWCD) to operate the 350-resident Sites Lake Cottage area in Richland County, Ohio.